 If you do not normally have access to a military base, you will need to report to the pass and ID office early on the first day of class to check in and obtain a pass.
 You will need to check in to pass and ID each day.

-Food is available on base at the Galley building 446 and it is a short walk up the hill from NUMI.
+For active duty personnel, food is available on base at the Galley building 446 and it is a short walk up the hill from NUMI.
 Meal hours are as follows:

 - Breakfast 0600-0800